 Digital banking is taking off because there are many benefits for users including higher interest rates, lower fees, and having all account and financial information available on the go.
 Online banking is simpler for consumers to sign up for and they can access it 24/7 no matter where they are.
 Businesses can save tremendously due to the lack of a physical infrastructure requirement.
 While these costs are saved, the businesses can pass on the perks directly to the consumers themselves.

-Some of the cornerstones of mobile banking are cashless systems with digital wallets like ApplePay or Paypal.
+Some of the cornerstones of mobile banking are cashless systems with apps and digital wallets like ApplePay or Paypal.
 These systems allow users to conduct full financial transactions without worrying about carrying around cash, or even credit cards.
-Every transaction can be done simply with a tap from a consumer’s mobile device.
+Every transaction can be done simply with a tap on the app from a consumer’s mobile device.
+For further information on bank transfer versus money transfer app, check out the linked site.
 As the world’s largest industries have adopted these mobile banking solutions, many businesses are looking into how to start a digital bank for themselves as the direction for their futures.

 Businesses Are Creating Their Own